aandrew-me/tgpt/README.md

 -q, --quiet                                        Gives response back without loading animation -w, --whole                                        Gives response back as a whole text -img, --image                                      Generate images from text --provider                                         Set Provider.
-Detailed information has been provided below
+Detailed information has been provided below (Env: AI_PROVIDER)

 Some additional options can be set.
 However not all options are supported by all providers.
 Not supported options will just be ignored.
 --model                                            Set Model